NumEconCopenhagen/projects-2023-joost-adam-og-frederik/modelproject/README.md

 # Model analysis project

-Our project is titled **IS/LM Model** and is about solving the IS/LM model numerically.
+Our model analysis project is titled **OLG Model with extension**.
+We will solve an OLG-model with a Pay-As-You-Go system analytically and numerically, and extend the model with a Fully-Funded scheme.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).